Bethesda Logo

 Bethesda Logo History

 At first, the company was owned by Media Technology Limited.
-In 1999, they were bought by ZeniMax Media Inc. holding, and in 2020 they all became part of Microsoft Corporation.
-Frequent ownership changes and restructuring have affected the Bethesda brand, so it has a minimum of 5 logos in different styles.
+In 1999, they were bought by ZeniMax Media Inc., and in 2020, they all became part of Microsoft Corporation.
+Frequent ownership changes and restructuring have affected the Bethesda brand, resulting in at least 5 logos in different styles.

 What is Bethesda?